kluster-api/cluster-api-provider-digitalocean/README.md

 This project is currently a work-in-progress, in an Alpha state, so it may not be production ready.
 There is no backwards-compatibility guarantee at this point.
 For more details on the roadmap and upcoming features, check out [the project's issue tracker on GitHub][issue].

-## Launching a Kubernetes cluster on DigitalOcean
+## Launching a Kubernetes cluster on Linode

-Check out the [getting started guide](./docs/getting-started.md) for launching a cluster on DigitalOcean.
+Check out the [getting started guide](./docs/getting-started.md) for launching a cluster on Linode.

 ## Features